raghvendra03/66-Days-of-Data/README.md

 ### Day 33
 * Started reading the book The Art of Data Science by Roger Peng.
 It talks about exploring, modelling, interpreting and communicating your data well.
 Completed day 6 & 7 of #30daysofml

+### Day 34
+* Today continued reading this book The Art of Data Science & learnt about Formal Modeling, it is useful to represent a model using mathematical notation to understand it.
+* Worked on python exercise from @exercism_io https://exercism.io/my/tracks/python